 Also, put your emphasis on quality instead of price, when it comes to choosing what kind of gear to buy.
 You want these things to last, so it’s best to choose items that are well made and of good quality.

-I’ve written in the past about our journey towards minimalism.
-It isn’t easy.
+Letting go of your possessions isn’t easy.
 But if you’re planning for RTW family travel, leading a minimalist life is essential.
 A way to reduce your stuff can be either selling them online or holding a garage sale.
 You can also donate your goods to charity.

 Really being mindful in your decisions of what items to keep will also be helpful.
 You only want to keep things that you think you will want to come back to after your trip.